bmurfield/Weather-Dashboard/README.md

 ## Usage

 The website can be used to search for weather in many major cities around the globe.
-USer only needs to input the city and press the submit button.
+User only needs to input the city and press the submit button.
 The response created includes the current weather and a 5 day forecast for the respective city.
+The user can also view previously searched cities in the sidebar, and delete those cities using the red trashcan button.

 ## Credits